 The game helps children identify phonemes (letter sounds) in the initial position of a word, and then match each phoneme (sound) to its corresponding graphemes (letters), both uppercase and lowercase.

 Invite your child to choose one Alphabot body to begin.
-Ask them to tell you the name of the object shown on the Alphabot’s tummy screen.
-Ask them to tell you the beginning letter sound they can hear at the start of the word.
-Then invited them to find the corresponding Alphabot head (showing the uppercase letter) and feet (lowercase letter).
+Ask them to tell you the name of the object shown on the Alphabot’s stomach screen.
+Ask them to tell you which sound they can hear at the beginning of the word.
+Then invite them to find the corresponding Alphabot head (showing the uppercase letter) and feet (lowercase letter).

-Continue matching the three body parts of each Alphabot until they are all complete.
+Continue matching the three parts of each Alphabot until they are all complete.

-Click here to download.
-This will open a PDF document.
-Download or save the PDF to your own computer.
+Click here to download: Alphabots Alphabet Matching Game.
+Save the PDF to your computer.
 Open the PDF and print the page you require.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
 I suggest printing onto card stock or matte photo paper.
 Laminate the printed cards for durability.